ahuffman/ansible-k8s-master/README.md

 An ansible role to configure a kubernetes master on a Red Hat Enterprise Linux based system.

 This role can deploy either a SSL Secured kubernetes master (kube-apiserver) or an insecured kubernetes master.
 See example playbooks for the minimum required variables to deploy a cluster in a insecure or secure fashion.
+It will also open the required system firewall ports with firewalld (default RHEL7/CentOS7).

 ## Requirements